Not all sales training is not created equal.

 - On average, 69% of sales training budgets are spent on internal costs, such as staff salaries, 26% was spent on learning supplies, like content, and 5% was spent on tuition reimbursement

 - 69% of organisations normally hold annual sales kickoff meetings, but post-pandemic, only 11% of organisations planned to spend the same amount on their next annual sales kickoff meeting as their previous one

 The above data reveals that sales leaders are reconsidering traditional investments, like their sales kickoffs, and looking for ways to maximise the impact of their current spending.
 Luckily, sales training can be bolstered just as much by a thoughtful approach as it can by a monetary investment.
 Make significant improvements in training efficacy by mapping your sales training to the Path to Mastery using our guide.

 Weekly training, annual training — which is best for your organisation?
 ATD discovered that:

 - The average first-year salesperson had seven to eight annual training days

 - The average third-year and fifth-year salespeople had three to four annual training days

 There is no set number of training days that will ensure your reps always meet quota.
 However, these numbers do imply that training often trails off as reps become more senior.
-While experienced reps may need less support ramping on certain behaviors (like admin), the training they require to continually meet changing market demands is no less than that of a new hire.
+While experienced reps may need less support ramping on certain behaviours (like admin), the training they require to continually meet changing market demands is no less than that of a new hire.
 This reveals a clear opportunity for businesses to re-invest in continually training, across tenures.